Date of Degree

 Copyright 2011 Jun Yoo

 Yoo, Jun.
-"Synthesis of new biodegradable polysulfenamides for applications in medicine." doctoral dissertation, University of Iowa, 2011.
+"Synthesis of new biodegradable polysulfenamides for applications in medicine."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.